junlanlu/junlanlu.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='https://medicalphysics.duke.edu/'>Medical Physics</a>.
-Duke University.
+subtitle: Research scientist at Meta

 profile:
   align: right